coolkidscoding/ProblemSolvingWithPython/Syllabus.md

   + indexing
   + slicing
   > Discuss searching for elements in data structures

-> **In Class**: Various exercises that will give the student a comfort level with operators and data structures.
-In these exercises the student will create, populate, search, access, and generate other information about the data structure.
-> **Homework**: Login to JupyterHub, navigate to the class materials for Lesson1 and open the notebook related to this lesson.
-This is a homework where you can practice data structure manipulation.Follow the instructions in the notebook.

-+ **Lesson 2: Review Looping and Conditional Statements**
   > Discuss code blocks and indentation
   > Discuss the various looping constructs
   + _for_ loops